projectacrn/acrn-hypervisor/doc/tutorials/nvmx_virtualization.rst

         Service VM legacy and console vUART settings

-- Build with the XML configuration, referring to :ref:`getting-started-building`.
+#.
+Follow instructions in :ref:`getting-started-building` and build with this XML configuration.

 Prepare for Service VM Kernel and rootfs